Project-Sylos/Migration-Engine/README.md

 1. **List Children**
    From the current node, list immediate children only (no recursion).
-   Identify each child’s type—whether it can contain further nodes (*recursive nodes*) or represents a terminal node.
+   Identify each child's type—whether it can contain further nodes (*recursive nodes*) or represents a terminal node.

 2. **Apply Filters**
    Run each child through the configured filter rules using its ID, path, and context.